-At the written election of the holders of at least 60% of the outstanding Series A redeemable convertible preferred stock, voting together as a single class, the shares of Series A redeemable convertible preferred stock outstanding shall be redeemed at any time on or after September 30, 2019, in three annual installments commencing sixty days after receipt of the required vote, at the Original Issue Price per share of Series A redeemable convertible preferred stock plus all accruing dividends accrued thereon, whether or not declared, together with any other dividends declared but unpaid thereon.
+At the written election of the holders of at least 60% of the outstanding Series A preferred stock, voting together as a single class, the shares of Series A preferred stock outstanding could have been redeemed at any time on or after September 30, 2019, in three annual installments commencing sixty days after receipt of the required vote, at the Original Issue Price per share of Series A preferred stock plus all accruing dividends accrued thereon, whether or not declared, together with any other dividends declared but unpaid thereon.

-At the written election of the holders of at least 60% of the outstanding Series B redeemable convertible preferred stock, voting together as a single class, the shares of Series B redeemable convertible preferred stock outstanding shall be redeemed at any time on or after September 30, 2019, in three annual installments commencing sixty days after receipt of the required vote, at the Original Issue Price per share of Series B redeemable convertible preferred stock plus all accruing dividends accrued thereon, whether or not declared, together with any other dividends declared but unpaid thereon.
+At the written election of the holders of at least 60% of the outstanding Series B preferred stock, voting together as a single class, the shares of Series B preferred stock outstanding could have been redeemed at any time on or after September 30, 2019, in three annual installments commencing sixty days after receipt of the required vote, at the Original Issue Price per share of Series B preferred stock plus all accruing dividends accrued thereon, whether or not declared, together with any other dividends declared but unpaid thereon.

-The Company shall redeem the shares on a pro rata basis in accordance with the number of shares of Series A or Series B redeemable convertible preferred stock held by each stockholder.
-No shares of Series A redeemable convertible preferred stock shall be redeemed so long as any shares of Series B redeemable convertible preferred stock remain issued and outstanding.
+The Company would have redeemed the shares on a pro rata basis in accordance with the number of shares of Series A or Series B preferred stock held by each stockholder.
+No shares of Series A preferred stock shall be redeemed so long as any shares of Series B preferred stock remain issued and outstanding.